 AIM Altitude Limited UK Tax Strategy

-This document sets out AIM Altitude’s approach and strategy for handling its tax affairs and managing the tax risk of its UK companies.
+This document sets out AIM Altitude’s approach and strategy for handling its tax affairs and managing tax risk of its UK companies.
 This document is intended to meet the requirement to publish a tax strategy under Schedule 19 of the UK Finance Act 2016.
-It is effective for the financial year ended 31 December 2017.
+It is effective for the financial year ended 31 December 2018.

 The tax strategy applies equally to UK and to non-UK taxes and to all forms of tax including corporate income and indirect taxes as well as taxes associated with employees.